-Nevertheless, there is some truth in Darling’s statement.
-A European Systemic Risk Board is to be put in place to spot irregularities in the financial system that threaten to harm it.
-But it will have no power to leap upon banks to put any questionable practices to a halt.
-Rather it is supposed to issue recommendations and warnings alone.
+Nevertheless, there is truth in Darling’s statement.
+A European Systemic Risk Board is to be put in place to spot irregularities in the financial system, but it will have no power force banks to end questionable practices.
+It will issue recommendations and warnings.

 Sarkozy has more weapons in store to bombard Paris to the world’s next financial capital.
 A European Alternative Investment Directive would install a framework for all alternative fund managers, which in London is seen as an attempt to shackle another sector of “freewheeling Anglo-Saxon” capitalism.

 If that is the case, Paris could gain little.
 Hedgefunds taking a preemptive decision to leave London headed for Switzerland, not Paris or Frankfurt.

 There is more reason for Londoners to be hopeful.
 As Ambrose Evans-Pritchard writes in the Telegraph, Barnier is “deeply averse to trampling on British sensitivities.”
 His director-general, Jonathan Faull, is British.

 Given the circumstances, the Barnier-Faull team is the best that Britain could hope for.